paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 - Accurate identification of DAO members
 - DAO members NOT colluding to vote to each other's advantage

-Successful DAOs build cooperation.<sup><a href="#Veritasium">3</a></sup> Working to build—or rebuild—trust requires good, positive and ongoing communication reinforcing truthfulness, integrity and reliability, and comes with no guarantee of success.<sup><a href="#SterzikTrust">4</a></sup>

 A dual role, or dual relationship, is one in which there are two (or more) distinct kinds of relationship with the same person or entity.
 Employee members of a DAO maintain a dual role within the organization or workplace.
 While dual relationships always introduce greater complexity, they are not inherently exploitative.
 Indeed, the increased human engagement through a dual relationship is far more likely to be affirming, reassuring and enriching than exploitative.
-The following practical guidelines are designed to help navigate dual relationships:<sup><a href="#SterzikBlog">5</a></sup>
+The following practical guidelines are designed to help navigate dual relationships:<sup><a href="#SterzikBlog">3</a></sup>

 - Acknowledge the nature of dual roles in a relationship.
 - Be explicit and clear about the role that applies at a given point in time in a relationship.